kongpop10/ReAct-Nexus/README.md

 This feature provides a convenient way to manage and access files created or used by the AI assistant.

+### Knowledge Base Sidebar

+The Knowledge Base sidebar page provides direct access to manage your knowledge sources:

+1. Select "Knowledge Base" from the sidebar navigation options
+2. View existing web sources and local files in your knowledge base
+3. Add new web sources by providing URLs
+4. Upload local markdown files to add to your knowledge base
+5. Delete knowledge sources that are no longer needed

+This dedicated sidebar page makes it more convenient to access and manage your knowledge base without having to navigate through the configuration page.

 ---

 ## Project Structure